thoth-station/thoth-station.github.io/_j/trove_py.md

 title: No Python specific trove classifier matching Python version used
 ---

-Package maintainer did not state Python version used as a compatible version.
+Python package version used is not listed in the list of compatible versions by the package maintainer.

 ## Issue description